European Broadcasting Union

 Since its inception in 1950, the EBU has been mandated by its members to contribute to standardisation work in all technological fields related to media.
 This work ranges from TV and radio production equipment to the new broadcasting standards for transmission.
 This mandate has been naturally extended over the years to the field of mobile technologies, as well as online production and distribution.

-The EBU’s work in the field of net neutrality focuses on assisting its members in co-ordinating their positions on broadband network neutrality.
+The EBU’s work in the field of net neutrality focuses on assisting its members in coordinating their positions on broadband network neutrality.
 To this end, it provides expertise and facilitates initiatives and the drafting of documents concerning net neutrality at the EU level.
 The EBU also encourages its members to exchange experiences from the national level.
-Net neutrality is addressed as part of the EBU’s Strategic Programme on Broadcaster Internet Services.
-Net neutrality is seen as a key principle for public service broadcasters to support and advocate for, as it ensures their services are equally accessible by all Internet users.
-A large part of this activity is now evolving into AI.
+Net neutrality is addressed as part of the EBU’s Legal and Policy Distribution Group.
+Net neutrality is seen as a key principle for public service broadcasters to support and advocate for, as it ensures their services are equally accessible by all internet users.

 The EBU has developed a Strategic Programme on Media Cyber Security, aimed mainly at raising awareness among its members of the increasing cybersecurity risks and threats to broadcasting.
-This initiative also provides a platform for its members to exchange information on security incidents (e.g. phishing campaigns, targeted malware attacks, etc.), as well as on lessons learnt, projects, and internal procedures.
-A dedicated working group is focused on defining information security best practices for broadcast companies.
+This initiative also provides a platform for its members to exchange information on security incidents (e.g. phishing campaigns, targeted malware attacks), as well as on lessons learned, projects, and internal procedures.
+A dedicated working group is focused on defining information security best practices for broadcast companies – it has recently published a recommendation providing guidance on cybersecurity safeguards that media organisations and media vendors should apply when planning, designing, or sourcing their products and services.
 The EBU organises an annual Media Cybersecurity Forum, which brings together manufacturers, service providers, and media companies to discuss security issues in the media domain.